vue-land/vue-land-bot/src/assets/how-to-get-help.md

 ---

+## Pings

+Do not use `@` mentions to ping people who are not already actively involved in solving your current problem.

+Likewise, don't use replies to old messages or unrelated conversations just to get someone's attention.

+Answering questions is a collaborative effort.
+You shouldn't target individuals when asking a question.
+In particular, don't ping library maintainers or people who have been helpful in the past.

+You won't be able to use `@everyone` or `@here` pings, but you shouldn't be trying to use them anyway.

+You will find that people are unwilling to help you if you abuse pings.
+You may also be banned from the server.

+---

 ## Other advice

 :one: Try to wait for a channel to go quiet before posting your question.
 If you ask in the middle of another conversation your question may just get lost.